The Optional Vaccines Your Dog May Really Need

 Diagnosis and treatment

-The first step is to try to understand where the symptoms come from.
-What organs are affected.
-Your vet will first perform blood and urine test.
+The first step is to try to determine what organs are affected.
+To do that, your vet will first perform blood and urine tests.

-- Abnormal values in serum alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP) and/or hyperbilirubinemia reveal hepatic disorder
+- Abnormal values in serum alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP) and/or hyperbilirubinemia reveal hepatic disorders

 - Changes in urea and creatinine signal kidney disease